The "Uncrossed Bones" Lie: X-Rays Reveal the Truth About Vertical Mice

 3. The "Impossible" Standard (Palm Up)

 So, when are your arm bones actually parallel?
-When do you get that "Green Skeleton" alignment?
+Only when the palm faces the ceiling (Supination).

 X-ray of forearm in palm up position showing parallel bones

 The Only Way: Finally!
-Look at the X-ray.
-The Orange bone and Blue bone are perfectly parallel.
-There is a clear gap between them.
+The Orange and Blue bones are parallel.
+But try using a mouse like this—it's functionally impossible.

 There is one more thing the diagrams don't tell you: "Crossed" does not necessarily mean "strained."